To help us keep you safe, you'll need to book your visit in advance.

 - Do not put your face covering down on desktops or shared surfaces

-- Wash or sanitise your hands at regular intervals, including when handling books and collections.
+- Wash or sanitize your hands at regular intervals, including when handling books and collections.

 - Maintain 2 metre social distance from all readers and staff.

-You are welcome to come and go within your time slot, just remember you'll need to queue up again, present your University or Bodleian Library card and sanitise your hands when you come back in the building.
+You are welcome to come and go within your time slot, just remember you'll need to queue up again, present your University or Bodleian Reader card and sanitize your hands when you come back in the building.
 At the end of your time slot, you may be asked to leave so we can clean the desks before the next session.

 Some areas within the libraries may remain closed to readers, including cafes and common rooms.